Jenniferazeng/hyphenateinc.github.io/pages/server/server_group_management.md

 folder: server
 ---

-Chat provides REST API to manage groups in APP.
+Chat provides Platform API to manage groups in APP.

 There is a [limit](http://www.easemob.com/pricing/im) on the number of groups created by a single APP, if you need to increase it, you can contact business to solve it according to your specific business.`Only 500 groups can be joined by a single user ID`。